marl917/radam-optimizer/README.md

 I also used the code from the paper "On the adequacy of untuned warmup for adaptive optimization",  	arXiv:1910.04209, 2019, Jerry Ma and Denis Yarats, where Adam with warmup was implemented.

 In this project, I compare the performance of RAdam with Adam and Adam with warmup using the Fashion MNIST dataset.
-More precisely, the code evaluate the robustness of these optimization algorithms to variations of the learning rate.
+More precisely, the code evaluates the robustness of these optimization algorithms to variations of the learning rate.
 My report delves deeper in the theory and the implementation.

 ## Prerequisites